js-questions/jsquestions-server/README.md

 *If you'd like to know more about the container have a look at the docker-compose.yml file, it is very well commented.*

+## Extras

 ### Execute the server's terminal

-In case you wanna run any of the available scripts, you will need to access the container's terminal.
-To do so, run the following comand in your local computer:
+In case you want to access the container's terminal, run the following command in your local computer:

 ```bash
 docker exec -it JSQ-Server /bin/bash